Bulls Cross, Enfield

 Myddelton House was built in the 1810s by Henry Carington Bowles and in 1865 it was the birthplace of Edward Augustus Bowles, who went on to become one of the leading plantsmen of the early 20th century.
 Among other works, he published books on growing croci and narcissi.
 The gardens that Bowles created fell into decay and have recently been restored following a two-year lottery-funded project.
 They are open to the public daily.
 The house itself is used by the Lee Valley regional park authority.

 Completed in 2012, Tottenham Hotspur’s training centre at Bulls Cross is a state-of-the-art complex with facilities for the first team squad and youth academy.
-Shown in the CGI image on the right, the centre covers 77 acres of land south of Whitewebbs Lane.
+Shown in the CGI below, the centre covers 77 acres of land south of Whitewebbs Lane.
 There’s a two-storey main building, an artificial pitch under cover and 15 grass pitches outdoors.

 West of the training centre a former pumping station is home to the Whitewebbs museum of transport – but it’s only open five or six days a month.
 Beyond Whitewebbs lies the garden centre kingdom of Crews Hill.
 To the south, Forty Hall is open most days and its gardens and parkland are open every day.